 Be aware of ongoing conflict in Ecuador (but don’t worry!)

-Now you’ve reached the end of my tips for travel in Ecuador, you’ll also want to have a read of:
+Now you’ve reached the end of my tips for travel to Ecuador, you’ll also want to have a read of: